andrewcberkley/EarthTimeR/README.md

 Therefore, it was on natural to use both `googledrive` and `googlesheets4` together when building the `EarthTimeR' package.

-Before getting started, it is recommend that you first attach both aforementioned packages.
+After getting started with establishing your EarthTime layers sheet using the `set_EarhTime_csv_layers` function, it is recommend that you first attach both aforementioned packages.

 ```r
 library(googlesheets4)